alex-karev/weibo-post-scraper/README.md

 - [x] Set parameters via cli arguments instead of constants.
 - [x] Error handling.
 - [ ] Replace CSV with a better output format.
+- [ ] Add support for importing keywords from a file.
 - [ ] Use puppeteer-cluster

 ## Contribution